Illustrator vs Photoshop: Which to Use for Web Design?

 3. Photo editing

 Articles with visuals get 94% more views than those without.
 And consumers are 60% more likely to contact a business if an image appears in search results.
-So, some sort of visuals on your website is a must.
+So, visuals on your website are a must.

 As you might suspect, this round of Illustrator vs Photoshop ends in Photoshop's favor since its primary purpose is photo editing.